dunnjacoba/jargon-simplified/README.md

 ## Definitions:

+- **CD**: "Continuous Delivery" is a software engineering approach in which teams produce software in short cycles, ensuring that the software can be reliably released at any time and, when releasing the software. doing so manually.

+- **CI**: "Continuous Integration" is a **DevOps** software development practice where developers regularly merge their code changes into a central repository, after which automated builds and tests are run.

+- **CRM**: "Customer relationship management" 'is a technology for managing all your company’s relationships and interactions with customers and potential customers.
+The goal is simple: Improve business relationships to grow your business.
+A CRM system helps companies stay connected to customers, streamline processes, and improve profitability. -Salesforce.com'

 - **LGTM**: "Looks good to me" is commonly used when reviewing a pull request (**PR**) to siginfy that the changes proposed are okay and that the author of the comment approves.

 - **PR**: "pull request" is an **Issue** that is raised with proposed changes.
 These can be anything from corrections to typos to additional features the application did not have before.

+- **UI**: "User Interface" is anything a user interacts with on a website, application, or any digital device.

+- **UX**: "User Experience" is the entire interaction that the user has with the product, including their feelings regarding the interaction.

 ## Contributions: